Peluchemoreno/pokedex/README.md

 - a list of pokemon, their names, and images will be automatically loaded onto your page.
 - then when you click on a specific pokemon, you will be shown a larger image of the pokemon, along with data containing their height in 10ths of a meter, their type(s), and their basic moves.
+- currently, to search, type in all lower case letters

 This app is using ESLint and Prettier with their recommended settings applied.